mendix/docs/releasenotes/platform-portal/index.md

 space: "Release Notes"
 toc-level: "1"
 ---

 ## July 12th, 2017

 ### Improvements

-* Every Platform user is now enabled to create WebModeler apps!
+* Every platform user is now enabled to create Web Modeler apps!

 ### Fixes

-* Stories in completed sprints no longer disappear when you open their details view.
+* A story in a completed sprint no longer disappears when you open the details view.
-* The Feedback widget now supports reporting feedback from pages with very long URLs.
+* The Mendix Feedback Widget now supports reporting feedback from pages with very long URLs.

 ## June 21st, 2017